electrumsv/electrumsv/docs/standalone/index.rst

     the device is a Trezor, a Ledger, a Keepkey or a Bitbox.
 Read more about :doc:`hardware wallet issues <problem-solving/hardware-wallets>`.

+How do I split my coins?
+    If you have coins you have not touched since before Bitcoin SV and Bitcoin Cash split from each other, you might want to make sure that you can send one of these without accidentally sending the other.
+Read more about
+    :doc:`coin splitting <problem-solving/coin-splitting>`.

 .. toctree::
    :maxdepth: 1
    :hidden:
    :caption: Problem solving

    /problem-solving/hardware-wallets
+   /problem-solving/coin-splitting

 Building on ElectrumSV
 ----------------------